asmaier/homepage/Readme.txt

+To generate the static websites I use the htmlinclude (http://www.tetzl.de/jhtmlincl.html) tool.
+To recreate the site do

+$ cd htmlinclude
+$ sh include.sh

+This will overwrite the html files in the root directory.

-To deploy the website we added a file
+To deploy the website I added a file

 /home/asmaier/webapps/git/repos/homepage.git/hooks/post-receive